rv-kip/matrix_min_weight/README.md

 ## Summary
-An Express app that takes a matrix of integers:
+An Express API server that takes a matrix of integers:

 Ex:
 ```
 |314|
 |159|
 |265|
 ```
-And returns the minimum weight path through the matrix.
+And returns the minimum weighted path through the matrix.

 ## Prerequisites
 * Node.js